 Since 1997 I have been predominantly involved in the the field of professional education, teaching and managing Undergraduate programmes leading to qualifications in Youth and Community Work across the UK and Ireland.

-I am currently Programme Lead for Childhood and Youth Studies (Undergraduate) at the Open Univerisity.
+From 2016-2019 I was Programme Lead for Childhood and Youth Studies (Undergraduate) at the Open Univerisity.

 My research interests centre around work with Young People, 'informal learning', 'professional formation' and 'identity and the social dimension of learning'.

 I am involved in a range of scholarship projects examing various dimensions of teaching and learning here at the Open univeristy.